arnaudbos/i-rant/content/loom-part-2-blocking.md

     Executors.newCachedThreadPool(new PrefixedThreadFactory("service"));
 ```

-We have a "Web Server", we have clients and we have our download controller.
+We have a "Web Server", clients and our download controller.

 There are a few things to unpack from this controller.
 Let's start with the least interesting bit first, `makePulse`: